SamD2021/boba-break/README.md

 ## Usage

 Upon launching the application, you will be presented with the main menu.
 From there, you can navigate to the Break Manager to start your work-break cycles or to the Notes module to take notes.
 Use the provided keyboard shortcuts to control the timer and navigate through the application.

+## Roadmap

+### Version 1.0
+- [x] Implement basic Break Manager UI with timer functionality.
+- [x] Add support for starting, pausing, and resetting timers.
+- [x] Integrate main menu UI for navigation between features.

+### Version 1.1
+- [ ] Implement customizable work and break durations.
+- [ ] Add sound notifications for timer events.
+- [ ] Integrate visual indicators for timer progress.

+### Version 1.2
+- [ ] Implement Notes UI for taking and saving notes.
+- [x] Add support for basic text editing functionalities.
+- [ ] Integrate saving and loading notes from disk.

+### Version 1.3
+- [x] Research and plan daemon implementation for background timer functionality.
+- [ ] Define communication protocols between UI and daemon components.
+- [ ] Implement daemon functionality to handle timer logic in the background.

+### Version 1.4
+- [ ] Write comprehensive documentation for installation, usage, and contribution guidelines.
+- [ ] Prepare project for deployment by packaging necessary files and dependencies.
+- [ ] Create release tags and versioning for stable releases.

+### Version 1.5 (Future Enhancements)
+- [ ] Explore additional features such as statistics tracking and integration with external tools.
+- [ ] Consider platform-specific optimizations or adaptations for different operating systems.
+- [ ] Experiment with UI/UX improvements based on user feedback and industry trends.

 ## Contributing